How to Tackle Spring Cleaning

 - Remember the outdoors: Outside, power wash surfaces, touch up the paint, clear debris and clean out the garage and walkways.
 Replace any lighting, and trim back any branches or plants.
 Clean your vehicles too, as well as any outdoor furniture.

 Before you tackle everything on your spring cleaning list, make sure you:

 - Have all your tools on hand before you start: Ideally, you should have a HEPA vacuum to remove fine debris.
 You should also gather cloths, paper towels, a steam cleaner, mops, brooms and everything else you might require.

 - Read before you clean: Instructions for various appliances and furniture pieces are available online.
 It’s important for you to read them to ensure you use the correct cleaning methods to care for your purchases.

-- Think green: Instead of harsh chemicals, consider baking soda, vinegar and water to clean some surfaces, then try a steam cleaner to clean and disinfect without solvents.
+- Think green: Instead of harsh chemicals, consider natural cleaners like baking soda, vinegar and water to clean some surfaces, then try a steam cleaner to clean and disinfect without solvents.

 - Work top to bottom: This way, debris and dust will fall to the floor, and you can vacuum it up last.

 - Remove everything from each area: If you want to clean a closet, mantel, fridge, junk drawer or anything else, first remove everything, then wipe down the surface or interior.
 Then, clean, organize and replace each item back in its spot, tossing out what you no longer need.